 3. Use cases and measurement requirements for frequency, its rate of change and inertia have been documented.
 This information may be used to review existing and specify new requirements for response times of frequency services.

 4. Methodology for validation of inertia measurements has been developed.
 This includes a method for reference measurements of the RoCoF due to inertial response to loss of large infeed events.
 The methodology provides a framework to assess the extent to which inertia measurement results from commercial systems meet the requirements of the main use case of predicting the frequency trajectory after large disturbances.
+The methodology has been presented to international Working Group CIGRE C2.45 which is preparing a technical brochure providing guidance on ‘Estimation, evaluation and provision of power system inertia in networks with a high share of renewable generation’ due to be published in 2026, and to IEC TC8 for considerations on a future standard on power system inertia.

 Lessons Learnt